 The steps begin just on the west side of the bridge and lead through some rock gardens with elaborate Chinese-style salas and statues overlooking the river.
 After this, level one includes a dharma school for novices, the abbot’s office and perhaps of more interest to casual tourists, a good coffee shop.
 The gold-leaf-coated chedi you see on this level is certainly the oldest part of the temple and is said to contain Buddha relics such as hair and bone.

-Level two, a short walk further up, is home to the main ordination hall above which, peering through the trees, you’ll see the giant seated white Buddha on the level above.
-(You can see the huge statue from most of Tha Ton.)
-The principal temple buildings over and done with, the path and steps become more attractive, leading you through forest and rock outcrops with occasional small shrines and statues such as the Chinese-style Buddha image below.
+Level two, a short walk further up, is home to the main ordination hall above which, peering through the trees, you’ll spot the giant, seated, white Buddha on the level above.
+You can see this huge statue from pretty much anywhere in Tha Ton.
+The principal temple admin buildings over and done with, the path and steps become more attractive, leading you through forest and rock outcrops with occasional small shrines and statues ...
+Travelfish members only (Full text is around 600 words.)

 Based in Chiang Mai, Mark Ord has been travelling Southeast Asia for over two decades and first crossed paths with Travelfish on Ko Lipe in the early 1990s.